Shin Project

 Omamori

 It is inspired by a type of Japanese religious lucky charm called “Omamori”, which are commonly sold in Shinto shrines and Buddhist temples.
-I grew up being told that Omamori contains a holy prayer that brings good luck and if opened, it will lose its protective power.
-I had never opened it until I started this project.
-After seeing inside of Omamori as a first time, I questioned what I had been believing even more.
-I enclosed an object in my Omamori to not to be open or to be.
+I opened this small sac as a first time for this project because I was told that Omamori contains a prayer that brings good luck and it would lose its protective power if opened.
+I felt that I lost the sense of belief by seeing the reality.

 It is inspired by a type of Japanese religious lucky charm called “Omamori”, which are commonly sold in Shinto shrines and Buddhist temples.
-I grew up being told that Omamori contains a holy prayer that brings good luck and if opened, it will lose its protective power.
-I had never opened it until I started this project.
-After seeing inside of Omamori as a first time, I questioned what I had been believing even more.
-I enclosed an object in my Omamori to not to be open or to be.
+I opened this small sac as a first time for this project because I was told that Omamori contains a prayer that brings good luck and it would lose its protective power if opened.
+I felt that I lost the sense of belief by seeing the reality.

 "Charm for Health"